ihadeed/cordova-clipboard/README.md

 - The plugin only works with text content.

+### iOS

+- The new `copyString` and `pasteString` are specifically made for the iOS platform for its pasteboard is an object that can contain multiple data formats, in some circumstances such as in `Wechat(微信)`, the message input box will not accept an object as its paste content but only a string value, thus the new `copyString` and `pasteString` will only set and get the string property of the pasteboard object, not the object itself.

+- On other platforms the `copyString` and `pasteString` are purely aliases for `copy` and `paste`.

 ### Windows Phone

 - The Windows Phone platform doesn't allow applications to read the content of the clipboard.
 Using the `paste` method will return an error.